directus/directus/docs/concepts/app-components.md

 ## Layouts

 Layouts provide different ways for presenting, browsing, visualizing, or even managing sets of data.
 Most commonly shown on Item Browse pages and contextual modals for item selection.
-Directus includes several Layout options out-of-the-box:
+Directus includes several Layout options out-of-the-box, each with different features and configuration options.

 ### Table